 Perched high above Port Phillip Bay, Blue Range Estate is a surprising find.
 The journey involves travelling through the back blocks of Rosebud’s sprawling suburban hinterland, housing estates that scramble up the foothills of Arthur’s Seat in search of that all important bay view.
-Following the signs, a narrow gravel track winds up the side of the range, and eventually a sea of white net covered vines suggests you have arrived.
+Following the signs, a narrow gravel track winds up the side of the range, and eventually a sea of white net covered vines indicate you have arrived.
 The winery, with its cosy tasting room and raised platform deck with market umbrellas, is a fine place to fritter away a sunny afternoon with a wine and a snack.

 Blue Range is not like the other wineries in the nearby Red Hill wine district.
 It is unpretentious with very friendly service, a small wine tasting area and an outside dining area.
 Franc De Cicco and his wife Filomena established the winery 30 years ago.
 Frank must have been a very industrious man, as he also ran a cheese factory in Coburg, an inner Melbourne suburb of Melbourne.
 The winery is now run by the Melone family, Cosi, Jo and their four children.